somasis/musl-wiki/supported-platforms.md

     - <http://ellcc.org/> ELLCC is a Clang and musl based cross-compiler toolchain for embedded development.
 - PCC (>=1.1.0.DEVEL)
+    - No longer true as of 2020 (at least as of musl 1.2.0 and PCC 1.2.0.DEVEL, but likely much earlier)
 - [CParser/firm]
     - configure musl with --disable-shared, since firm does not yet have position-independent code generation.